-Course meetings will alternate between instructor-led lecture-discussion and student-led primary literature discussions.
-Discussions will explore the development of the foundational concepts of evolutionary biology, genetics, and related disciplines, as well as discussion of the historical context of these discoveries and theory developments.
+Sessions will alternate between instructor-led lecture-discussion and student-led primary literature discussions.
+Discussions will explore the development of the foundational concepts of ecology, evolution, genetics, and related disciplines, as well as discussion of the historical context of these discoveries and theory developments.